 2. We are human.

-When focusing on breathing, Jenni said that our brains might start thinking about other things.
+When focusing on breathing, our teacher Jenni said that our brains might start thinking about other things.
 In those moments, we can be aware that that’s happening, tell ourselves we are human, and then return to breathing.
 No judgment, no frustration.
 Just a simple nod to who we are and acceptance of that.

 3. Poses are meant as a guide.